Improwised/kb.repairrabbit.github.io/content/roles-and-permissions/_index.md

 * View Ticket

-**In Customers:**
+**Customers:**

-An employee has following access in `Customers` page.
+An employee has an access to  `Customers` .

-* Listing
+* List
 * Add
 * View
 * Edit
 * Change Password
 * Import Sample data Csv
-* Tickets, Appointments listing of that perticular customer with a perticular store of a employee
+* list of the Tickets, Appointments about a particular customer with specific details about store or an employee.
-* Ticket, Appointment add new of that perticular customer with a perticular store of a employee
+* New Ticket or an Appointment can be added related to the particular customer with a specific store or an employee details.

-**In Invoices:**
+**Invoices:**

-An employee has following access in `Invoices` page.
+An employee can also access `Invoices` page.

 * Add
 * View